Want to switch off your Ring camera for a couple of hours or even a few days to get some much-needed privacy?

 If you just want to turn off selected features, the Ring app is your way to go.

-Setting up the Ring app
+The Ring app

 Steps to generate the verification code: